 Heading to the Internet to find your next car is a great idea.
 Not only do you have more chance of finding that perfect car for you in a bigger market but you also have the perfect place to check price and condition to make sure you are getting the best deal available.

 Online car buying is safe and easy when you follow some basic guidelines.
 The Internet has opened many doors for us and changed the way we do things.
 It’s not uncommon for the entire purchasing process to take place online and over the phone.
 Buying a car online does present different challenges and opportunities than a traditional purchase.

-With mechanical warranties now available on private vehicles and the internet enabling easy contact between buyers & sellers you can save thousands on your next car whether you buy from a dealer or privately and still get all the protections that used to be exclusive to car dealer only sales.
+With mechanical warranties now available on private vehicles and the internet enabling easy contact between buyers & sellers, you can save thousands on your next car whether you buy from a dealer or privately and still get all the protections that used to be exclusive to car dealers only sales.

 Here is a quick guide to the Do’s & Don’t of online car buying from the team at Kick the Tyres.
 It’s not all the answers but it is our general advice on saving money and getting the right car for you while cutting out the risks of a private sale.

 - The Importance of a Bill of Sale

 - Is money owing on the Vehicle?